 The Bapst Art Library supports the increasingly interdisciplinary teaching, learning and research endeavors of Boston College faculty members and students in the areas of art, architecture, museum studies and photography.
-Adeane Bregman, the Head of the Bapst Library, has an office in Devlin Hall to more conveniently serve the needs of Art instructors and students.
+Nina Bogdanovsky is the Senior Research Librarian for Art and Film.
+Her office is in O'Neill Library, room 311, and she also has weekly office hours in Devlin Hall to more conveniently serve the needs of Art instructors and students.
 The Bapst Library houses the University's extensive circulating art book collection and often hosts exhibits of work by Art students or items from the library's collection.
-Carrels and tables among the art book stacks, and beautiful Gargan Hall, upstairs, provide quiet spaces for study and research.
+Carrels and tables among the art book stacks, and beautiful Gargan Hall upstairs, provide quiet spaces for study and research.

 Among the vast resources of the University's main library, its collections of audiovisual and print materials are of special interest to those in the field of Art, and especially the Film Studies Program.